hjstoff/nodesetexpr-expand/README.md

 to the characters that can be used in a hostname, but more to restriction on which characters can be the first character of a hostname.

-[^DNSLABEL]: Fully qualified domain names consist of several labels connected by periods (".").
-The first label only, without a domain suffix, sometimes also refered to as the "short hostname", is perfectly accecptable as as nodename.
+[^DNSLABEL]: Fully qualified domain names (FQDNs0 consist of several labels connected by periods (".").
+What is sometimes refered to as a "short hostname" is perfectly acceptable as a nodename.
+A short hostname is the first label of an FQDN only, and according to the SLURM documentation preferred over an FQDN as a nodename in defined in the central Slurm configuration file [^SLURMCONF].

 [^RFC952]: Harrenstein, K. et al., "DOD INTERNET HOST TABLE SPECIFICATION", RFC 952, October 1985.